WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 One of the most important requirements for this proposal is that there be some way for shared functions to call JS functions, which are inherently unshared.
 Without this capability, shared functions would not be able to directly interact with their environment on the Web.
-To allow shared functions to call unshared JS functions, we extend the `WebAssembly.SharedFunction` constructor with a new `thread-local: bool` option.
+To allow shared functions to call unshared JS functions, we extend the `WebAssembly.Function` constructor with a new `thread-local: bool` option.

-When `thread-local` is true, the resulting `WebAssembly.SharedFunction` is a "thread-local function wrapper."
-It behaves like a thread-local global initialized to `ref.null nofunc` on each thread, so if it is called immediately after being shared with another thread, it will behave as though calling `null`. `WebAssembly.SharedFunction` has a `set` method that sets the wrapped function on the current thread, and it throws an error if the current thread's wrapped function has already been set to a non-null value.
-The `WebAssembly.SharedFunction` constructor with the `thread-local` option supplied implicitly calls `set`, so it cannot be called again on that original thread (unless the function was constructed wrapping `null` in the first place).
+When `thread-local` is true, the resulting `WebAssembly.Function` is a "thread-local function wrapper."
+It behaves like a thread-local global initialized to `ref.null nofunc` on each thread, so if it is called immediately after being shared with another thread, it will behave as though calling `null`. `WebAssembly.Function` has a `initialize` method that sets the wrapped function on the current thread, and it throws an error if the current thread's wrapped function has already been set to a non-null value.
+The `WebAssembly.Function` constructor with the `thread-local` option supplied implicitly calls `initialize`, so it cannot be called again on that original thread (unless the function was constructed wrapping `null` in the first place).

 The `thread-local` option composes with the `async` option from JSPI.
 A shared function wrapper that